Carcassonne tourism & sightseeing

-Carcassonne is found in the Languedoc-Roussillon region, located 90 km (56 miles) south-east of Toulouse.
-It is certainly one of the finest, and most interesting, towns in the whole of France.
-The town has a history dating back to the Cathar Wars, in which the town played a very important role.
+The historic town of Carcassonne is in the Languedoc-Roussillon region, 90 kilometres south-east of Toulouse.
+It is certainly one of the most interesting and impressive medieval towns in the whole of France, and the town has a history dating back to the Cathar Wars, in which the town played a very important role.

 Carcassonne medieval city

-Leaving the 21st century bustle of the market, a short walk from the square brings the visitor to the Pont Vieux (Old Bridge) which crosses the River Aude, and was the original entry road to La Cite, the medieval walled town that has witnessed so much of the Languedoc's bloody history.
-This crossing gives the visitor one of the best views of the city, so have cameras at the ready.
+Start your visit at the Pont Vieux (Old Bridge) which crosses the River Aude, and was the original entry road to La Cite, the medieval walled town that has witnessed so much of the Languedoc's bloody history.
+This crossing gives the visitor one of the best views of the city, so have your cameras at the ready!

-The Pont Vieux takes the visitor onto the Rue Trivalle, a narrow lane lined with ancient houses, some which are now restaurants and antique shops.
+The Pont Vieux takes you onto the Rue Trivalle, a narrow lane lined with ancient houses, some which are now restaurants and antique shops.
 From there it's a short walk to the Porte Narbonnaise, the main entrance to La Cité.

-Once inside, the visitor is treated to a maze of winding, cobbled streets, and wide-eyed tourists.
-La Cite holds World Heritage Site status, so it is one of the most-visited sites in Southern France.
-Consequently, it is without doubt over-commercialised, with gift shops selling the usual selection of postcards, tea cloths and guidebooks, but there are some chic boutiques, and dozens of restaurants catering for all budgets.
+Once inside Carcassonne old town you are treated to a maze of winding, cobbled streets, and lots of wide-eyed tourists: la Cite is lissted as a World Heritage Site status and it is one of the most-visited sites in Southern France.
+As a result it is without doubt over-commercialised, with gift shops selling the usual selection of postcards, tea cloths and guidebooks, but there are some chic boutiques, and dozens of restaurants catering for all budgets.

 There are 52 towers and two miles of double, concentric walls encircling this unique fortification.
 A walk along the battlements provides wonderful views of the town of Carcassonne and the flat plains of the Languedoc.

-The majority of visitors only take the time to walk around the streets and battlements, and buy a postcard, before heading off for the next Cathar high spot, but away from the hustle and bustle there two buildings of note which are worth visiting:
+Many visitors to Carcassonne only take the time to walk around the streets and battlements and buy a postcard before heading off for the next Cathar high spot, but away from the hustle and bustle there are two buildings of note which are worth visiting:

 The Basilica of St Nazaire

-There was a religious building on this site at the time of the Visigoths, but it was continously re-designed through the centuries,until, in the XIIIth century the present-day building was created by demolishing all but the crypt and the nave.
-Consequently a large part of the 16 m. wide nave is authentically Roman.
+There was a religious building on this site at the time of the Visigoths, but it was continously re-designed through the centuries, until in the 13th century the present-day building was created by demolishing all but the crypt and the nave of the original church.
+Consequently a large part of the 16 metre wide nave is authentically Roman style.